nginx-proxy/nginx-proxy/README.md

 Use the Let's Encrypt service to automatically create a valid certificate for a virtual host.

-Set the following environment variables to enable Let's Encrypt support.
+Set the following environment variables to enable Let's Encrypt support for a container being proxied.

 - `LETSENCRYPT_HOST`
 - `LETSENCRYPT_EMAIL`